 The many species of dinosaurs that escaped into the wild in Fallen Kingdom included the original tyrannosaurus rex and velociraptor Blue.
 It's likely that carnotaurs, pterosaurs, gallimimus, and even the sea-dwelling mosasaurus will make a comeback, all of which were among the escaped dinosaurs.
 The reoccurring compys, as well as lystrosaurus - a strange, dog-like dinosaur unique to the franchise - have already been confirmed in production stills.

 As for the Indoraptor or Indominus Rex, Colin Trevorrow has previously suggested that there may be no more dinosaur hybrids, saying that the film will have a "back to basics" approach to the dinosaurs.
 So what authentic species have the filmmakers cooked up in their lab?
-Sam Neill, who plays world-renowned paleontologist Alan Grant in the films, confirmed that giganotosaurus is one dinosaur we can expect to see in the new film.
+Sam Neill, who plays world-renowned palaeontologist Alan Grant in the films, confirmed that giganotosaurus is one dinosaur we can expect to see in the new film (which also appears in the preview).

 Jurassic World Dominion Giganotosaurus: What is it?